stroblme/hqsp-stqft-data/README.md

 ## Featues

-- Tkinter Viewer application which allows clicking through the plots of an experiment.
 - Pickle file containing various data including
   - githash of the time the export was created
   - custom description